 What’s a typical day like at Camp Shakespeare?

-A typical day begins with a Movement class, during which students do a vocal and physical warm up and explore techniques for character creation and visual storytelling.
-The morning continues with Acting class, during which students explore improvisation and scene work, followed by Text Analysis class, which provides strategies for understanding and communicating Shakespeare’s language.
-After lunch, students train in the art of safe stage combat.
-The rest of the afternoon is dedicated to applying what they have learned in rehearsal.
+A typical day begins with team building activities and warm-ups followed by voice and movement instruction, during which students practice techniques for character creation and storytelling.
+The morning continues with acting class, where students explore improvisation and scenes from plays, followed by text analysis, which provides strategies for understanding and communicating Shakespeare’s language.
+Students also train in the art of safe stage combat.
+The rest of the afternoon is dedicated to applying what has been learned in rehearsal.

 Sample Schedule* for a Young Players or King’s Company Day